Secure Configuration - How to Maintain and Baseline Your Systems

 There are some clever password strength applications around which can support your staff and students with assessing how secure their self-generated passwords are.
 As with any web form or service that requests you enter information, make sure to take a cautious approach, particularly if it’s in conjunction with providing personal information.

-Apple’s iOS 14 update is a good example of a user-friendly feature to support you with creating strong passwords for the applications.
+Apple’s iOS is a good example of a user-friendly feature to support you with creating strong passwords for the applications.
 When typing in a password, your device will alert you to let you know if your details have been leaked.
 The software does this by using cryptographic techniques to securely monitor your saved passwords against a list of breached passwords, ensuring that your passwords have not been previously compromised in a data breach.
 Apple are adamant that this process is conducted in a private and secure manner that does not reveal your password information, even to them.

 If we are to believe Apple, then this is a great little feature that forces users to actively think about the passwords they are choosing, as well as strongly consider other accounts where they may have used the same password.
 In all cases, you must change your password if you know or suspect it has been compromised.